Updated: Feb 27, 2021

 Evenings – Story and PJ Party (Free)

-Make sure you sign up via Yelp, not though the Great Wolf Lodge App.
+Make sure you sign up via Yelp, not through the Great Wolf Lodge App.
 Spaces are limited due to COVID-19 capacity, so you must sign up for a spot before attending.
 This is the perfect time for the kids to wind down and wear their favorite jammies for a bedtime story.
 Your kids will have a blast.
 My kids love the PJ Party!
 It was the highlight of their day!

 Keep in Touch with Glam Journey and don’t forget to follow me on Instagram! click here.